-Faculty, staff, students, and non-employees traveling on or arranging University-sponsored travel.
+Applies to faculty, staff, students, and non-employees traveling on or arranging university-sponsored travel.

-Travelers expected to incur costs for meals and incidentals for business travel will be reimbursed meal and incidental expenses (M&IE) under a per diem allowance.
+Travelers expected to incur costs for meals and incidentals for business travel will be reimbursed for meals and incidental expenses under a per diem allowance.

 Payment Methods.
 Meals and incidental expenses must be paid initially by the traveler, then reimbursed by the University after the trip.
-The University will not reimburse for M&IE expenses in advance of a trip.
-The University will not pay for meals and incidental expenses directly (e.g. purchasing card) when the expenses are eligible for reimbursement as part of a traveler’s per diem allowance.
-The University will not reimburse an individual for meals and incidental expenses incurred on behalf of another.
+The University will not reimburse for meals and incidental expenses in advance of a trip.
+The university will not pay for meals and incidental expenses directly (e.g., purchasing card) when the expenses are eligible for reimbursement as part of a traveler’s per diem allowance.
+The university will not reimburse an individual for meals and incidental expenses incurred on behalf of another.

 Note: Continental breakfast (provided by a lodging facility or conference) or meals provided as part of an airline ticket do not require a deduction from a traveler’s per diem allowance.

 The incidental rate is reimbursable regardless if any meals are provided.
-Incidental items are only reimbursable through an M&IE reimbursement; they are not directly reimbursable.
+Incidental items are only reimbursable through a meal and incidental expenses reimbursement; they are not directly reimbursable.